andreposman/meli-proxy-api/README.md

 ### Tests

-I left testing for last in the application development-cycle so with the time that had remaining I did only unit testing, but I would have liked to do e2e and some integration tests like setting/getting keys and values from Redis, producing/consuming from Kafka, and the rate limit feature.
+I left testing for last in the application development-cycle so with the time that had remaining I did only unit testing, and struggle a bit with Jest, especially warning me of open connections on Kafka, even tough the tests itself, passed I still couldn't figure it out this problem, If I hade more time I would have liked to do e2e and some integration tests like setting/getting keys and values from Redis, producing/consuming from Kafka, and the rate limit feature.

 Even though it was not necessary I was curious about how my application would handle some load testing, so I used artillery and this is the result: